Week | Date | Weekly Module |

 There will be some opportunities to earn extra credit during the semester.
 These opportunities are described below:

-Complete class surveys (2 points) : There will be 4 surveys during the semester to gather your reflections and suggestions to improve the course.
-With the exception of the pre-class survey, all other surveys will be anonymous, and you will be able to earn 0.5 point for each survey you complete.
+Complete class surveys (2 points) : There will be 3 surveys during the semester to gather your reflections and suggestions to improve the course.
+You will be able to earn 1 point for completing the first survey, and 0.5 for the other two surveys.
+With the exception of the pre-class survey, the two other surveys will be anonymous.

 Win Memer of the Semester (1 point) : Each week, you will have the opportunity to submit a meme via Canvas, that reflects your experience with the course content of that week.
 Memes should be original, i.e., they should be course-specific and something you have created yourself and not simply found on the internet, although you are allowed to use common images/tropes from popular memes as a starting point.
-Memes also need to have a specific format, with the title of the learning module at the top of the meme (see Canvas).
-All memes will be gathered and sent to the class anonymously at the end of the semester for a survey, and the student(s) with the average highest score and the best scoring meme will receive 1 additional point.
-Note: A student can only receive a maximum of 1 point, even if the same student has the highest average score in the context and the best scoring meme.
+All memes will be gathered and sent to the class anonymously at the end of the semester for a survey, and the student(s) with the average highest score and the best scoring meme will both receive 1 additional point.
+Note: A student can only receive a maximum of 1 point through this mechanism, even if the same student has the highest average score in the context and the best scoring meme.

 Course Policies